Living Well with Heart Failure

 My story, my jigsaw

-Just after New Year’s Eve around four years ago, I had to take sick leave from work.
+Just after New Years Eve in 2009/10, I had to take sick leave from work.
 I had previously been feeling lethargic.
 It got worse over the festive period, and it had been challenging to walk up the hill to my office in Manchester.
 I was feeling breathless and, although I had no appetite at all, I could see and feel that I was putting on weight.
 My first visit to the GP saw me prescribed cough syrup.
 That had no impact.
 At a second appointment, I was diagnosed with a chest infection, given antibiotics, and had blood taken and sent away for tests.

 My symptoms worsened, I couldn’t walk 5 yards, and the blood test results revealed that I had a possible liver or kidney infection.
 I was feeling so unwell that I was finally admitted to a general ward at the Royal Blackburn Hospital while the clinicians tried to work out what was wrong with me.
 After almost one week, I was seen by a registrar who put his stethoscope to my chest and said ‘It’s your heart’.
 I had an ultrasound, not an ECHO which showed congestion on my lungs.
 Twenty fours later, I transferred to the coronary care unit (CCU), where I was diagnosed with heart failure.